 BScN, CCRN, RNAAP

-Born and raised in Regina, Saskatchewan, Canada, Erwin served in the Canadian Armed Forces for 3 years.
-Wanting to spend his time helping others, Erwin shortly after obtained his 4 year degree in nursing through the University of Saskatchewan and SaskPolyTech; his advanced critical care certificate; and his advanced authorized practice license (RNAAP).
+Erwin, who was born and raised in Regina, Saskatchewan, Canada, served in the Canadian Armed Forces for three years.
+Erwin soon after obtained his four-year nursing degree from the University of Saskatchewan and SaskPolyTech, as well as his advanced critical care certificate and advanced authorised practise licence (RNAAP).

-2019: became a SRNA workplace representative for former licensing body SRNA - now College of Registered Nurses of Saskatchewan and worked closely helping to advance primary care nursing in northern Saskatchewan.
+In 2019, he was appointed as an SRNA workplace representative for the former licencing body SRNA - now the College of Registered Nurses of Saskatchewan - and worked closely with the College to advance primary care nursing in northern Saskatchewan.

-Erwin was recognised by the Saskatchewan Union of Nurses (SUN) for his work and dedication to northern nursing, and he was featured in a commercial and documentary called On the Frontline of Rural and Remote Healthcare.
+Erwin was honoured by the Saskatchewan Union of Nurses (SUN) for his contributions to northern nursing, and he was featured in the commercial and documentary On the Frontlines of Rural and Remote Healthcare.

-Dre and the Pinehouse Photography Club have received provincial, national, and international acclaim, and have been featured in various news broadcasts, including the award-winning CBC documentary "A New Lens on Life."
+Dre and the Pinehouse Photography Club have won provincial, national, and international awards, as well as being featured in a number of news broadcasts, including the award-winning CBC documentary "A New Lens on Life."

-2020: Collaboration with Kids Help Phone and Saskatchewan Advocate for Children and Youth
+In 2020, they worked with a number of organisations across the country to raise awareness, including Kids Help Phone and the Saskatchewan Advocate for Children and Youth.

-Erwin authored the children's book "The Little Boy Who Found Happiness, in the Most Unusual Place" in collaboration with local metis instructor Alfred Tinker as Cree translator, based on a first nations adolescent and his story of tragedy and despair.
+Dre's first book, "The Little Boy Who Found Happiness in the Most Unusual Place," is based on a first-generation adolescent and his story of tragedy and despair, with Cree translation provided by local metis instructor Alfred Tinker.
 The book was among the top ten children's books in Canada for two weeks in a row, thanks to many photographs and drawings by Pinehouse Photography Club members.